gatsbyjs/gatsby/docs/docs/ab-testing-with-google-analytics-and-netlify.md

 An A/B test compares changes on a web page.
 If you are creating an A/B test with Netlify, you can [use multiple Git branches containing variations of your site](https://docs.netlify.com/site-deploys/split-testing/#run-a-branch-based-test).
 If you are not familiar with Git branches, visit the [Git Guide](http://rogerdudler.github.io/git-guide/), which explains Git in detail.

-Let’s say you read on Twitter that readers spend more time on webpages with blue headers.
+Let’s say you read on Twitter that users spend more time on webpages with blue headers.
 You have a hunch that this might be correct, but you want some data to verify this claim.

 You can use an A/B test to see if changing your header to blue actually increases page engagement.